8 minute read

 If you click Delivery address you can see the delivery address we have registered for your organization.
 We use the address as default when we send you SIM cards, hardware and the like.
 If you want to change the address, send us a support request.

-Finally, you can see a complete list of the order that have been passed through Self-service on your organization by clicking Order overview.
+You can see a complete list of the order that have been passed through Self-service on your organization by clicking Order overview.
 Orders can, for example, be the creation or cancellation of subscriptions.
-You can see who requeste the order, when it was put in and when it was executed.
+You can see who requested the order, when it was put in and when it was executed.

 The area Cloud Adoption

-Here you can see a handful of your Teams consumption data points and learn how we can help you adopt the solution even deeper in your organisation.
+Here you can see a handful of your Teams consumption data points over the last 180 days and learn how we can help you adopt the solution even deeper in your organisation.

 The area Invoice